Running and Knee Pain

 Any and all of those remedies may provide some relief, but the problem with these types of solutions is that we're never actually getting to the root of the problem.

 Let's try and figure out WHY you may be getting knee pain with running, not just how to manage it.

 Well, for the run-of-the-mill knee pain (my knee hurts during or after I run vs at odd, random times), you can see your primary care doctor who will refer you to PT and/or an Orthopedic surgeons.

-Surgeons prescribe meds, offer injections, and perform surgery.
+Surgeons take pictures, prescribe meds, offer injections, and perform surgery.
 Do you think you need any of those interventions?

 - Your mobility, specifically in your big toe, hip, and torso rotation.
 Lack of mobility here can set you up for faults in how you push off and/or how you land and absorb impact.

 - Your static strength, meaning a baseline "can you resist me" test of your quads, hamstrings, glutes, and core telling me how well your muscles are performing.

-- Functional movements - can you do a single leg squat holding good alignment?
+- Dynamic strength and stability - can you do a single leg squat holding good alignment?
 This gives me an idea if you are well set to absorb the impact of running.